-\NOTE: In addition to completing all degree requirements, students who want to become a Licensed Professional Counselors (LPC) in Texas must, after graduation, complete a 3000 clock hour internship approved by the Texas State Board of Examiners of Professional Counselors.
-Prior to beginning this internship, graduates must apply to take the National Counselor Exam and apply to the Texas State Board of Examiners of Professional Counselors for a temporary license.
+s, S c Т C n ly to the Texas State Board of Examiners of Professional Counselors for a temporary license.
 Graduates must also take and pass the Jurisprudence Exam administered by the Texas State Board of Examiners of Professional Counselors.
 More information on LPC and NBCC can be found at Clinical Mental Health Counseling Program (p.
-71).
+73).